The Next Hot Trends in Food

 There are burgers made with protein extracted from yellow peas, a molecule called heme that makes plants taste like beef and faux pulled pork made from shredded jackfruit.

 Equity-research firm Wedbush estimates the overall industry of plant-based alternative foods, including replacements for meat and dairy, has $3.5 billion in annual sales.
 Analysts there expect that to continue growing as a result of increasing health and sustainability concerns around meat, as well as new technologies-like the heme molecule-that make the texture and taste of vegetables more similar to meat.

 Of all the budding meaty substitutes, food experts say jackfruit has the most potential to go mainstream because of its meaty texture and ability to absorb the flavors in which it’s cooked.
-A large fruit with a spiky outer shell, it comes from trees grown mostly in South America and Southeast Asia, but it’s increasingly making its way to the U.S. The inner flesh—somewhat pear-like when raw—develops a savory flavor when cooked.
+A large fruit with a spiky outer shell, it comes from trees grown mostly in South America and Southeast Asia, but it’s increasingly making its way to the U.S as it can be grown outside in the warmer climates or inside a produce greenhouse in cooler climates.
+The inner flesh-somewhat pear-like when raw-develops a savoury flavor when cooked.

 “People who want to avoid soy are looking for alternatives, and a lot of the alternatives are highly processed,” says Ms. Abbott of Hartman Group.
 “This is just fruit that’s been minimally processed and seasoned with things you have in your kitchen.”

 The move toward cleaner food labels is pushing out artificial food dyes like Red No. 40 and Yellow 6, which were popularized for making Jell-O dessert bright red and giving Froot Loops cereal its neon glow.
 Food makers are responding to growing concerns among parents that artificial food colorings may cause hyperactivity and allergic reactions in their children.